 Hearing the word “terminal” instantly changes everything.
 There’s just no easing into that.

-Before her surgery, the doctors had asked her who should make decisions for her, and my grandmother named me in front of everyone.
+Before her surgery, the doctors had asked her who should make decisions for her, and my grandmother chose me.
+I don't believe it was symbolic; I think she chose me for practical reasons.

 At the time, I was in my thirties, a single mother, and suddenly her medical proxy.
 I knew next to nothing about this disease, and I didn't have the benefit of prior experience or guidance.